gitbito/AI-Automation/documentation/create_overview_doc/README.md

    - Performance Factors
    - Reusability and Adaptability

-- **Auto-Retry Logic**: Incorporates a retry mechanism to ensure the bito command executes successfully, especially in environments where intermittent failures may occur.
-This feature attempts to run bito up to five times with a delay between retries, improving the chances of successful documentation generation.
+- **Auto-Retry Logic**: Implements retry mechanisms and sophisticated error handling for the bito command, ensuring reliable documentation generation in unstable environments.

 - **Visualization with Mermaid.js Flow Maps**: Utilizes AI to generate Mermaid.js scripts that graphically represent module interactions and the flow of code.
 While the tool has been tested with Python, C, C++, Java, JavaScript, Go, Rust, Ruby, PHP, and Bash, you are encouraged to experiment with other languages as well.